Alice S. Wells: Among First Policewomen

 When she brought this problem back to headquarters, it was remedied.
 She was given a new badge: “Policewoman Badge No. 1.”

 Initially, the police department did not intend for her to be in uniform.
 Early photographs show her in a lace blouse with a jacket.
 But Alice Stebbins Wells wanted recognition, so she took the matters into her own hands.
 She sewed a khaki-colored jacket and long skirt that became her uniform and the model for future uniforms for women of the day.
+(A copy of her uniform is on display at the Los Angeles Police Museum.)

 News Coverage of Wells